chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-spouted-cylinder-bed/gas-solid-spouted-cylinder-bed.rst

 Simulation Control
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The simulation is run for 5 s with a time step of 0.001 s.
+The simulation is run for 5 seconds with a time step of 0.001 seconds.
 The time scheme and setting for output is shown as follows.

 .. code-block:: text